laurentpayot/floweret/README.md

 import not from 'floweret/not'
 ```

-:warning: :coffee: `not` is a reserved CoffeeScript token.
+:coffee: `not` is a reserved CoffeeScript word.
+Use another identifier for imports:
-Use another identifier to import the `not` operator in a CoffeeScript file:

 ```coffee
 # CoffeeScript